FirasKahlaoui/os-scheduling-system/doc/rapport.md

 - **Principle**: The process with the highest priority (highest value) is executed.
 If a new higher priority process arrives, the current process is interrupted.
 - **Implementation**: At each time unit, the scheduler checks all ready processes and selects the one with the highest priority.

+### Multilevel Queue (with Aging)

+- **Principle**: Processes are managed in multiple queues based on priority.
+To prevent starvation of lower-priority processes, an aging mechanism is used.
+- **Implementation**: Uses 4 dynamic priority levels.
+A process's priority increases by 1 for every 10 time units it spends waiting in the queue.

 ## 4. Graphical Interface (ncurses)